jagoanpilot/jagoancoin-explorer/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/npm run prestart "forever"
+cd /path/to/explorer && /path/to/npm run prestart && /path/to/forever start ./bin/cluster
 ```

 **NOTE:** Use the following cmd to find the install path for forever (Linux only):